maratbn/microwizard/README.md

 * Microservices Hero (like the Jukebox Hero?)
 * MicroWizard (Play on the DropWizard framework which popularized simple REST services in Java via glueing best of class components together)

-The Datawire Microservices Playground is designed to be a combination of hacking sandbox for developers interested in microservice architectures as well as a very simple reference architecture that can be used as a launch point for teams that want to get started quickly.
+The Microservices Playground is a hacking sandbox for developers interested in microservice architectures.

-The Playground uses an existing example 2-tier application named [Lobsters](https://github.com/jcs/lobsters) as the core application to demonstrate enhancement around using Microservices.
+A common challenge that developers face in developing microservices is how to migrate from a monolith to a microservies architecture.
+The Playground is intended to serve as an example on how to add a single microservice to an existing monolith, enabling more rapid feature development.
+The Playground uses an existing Ruby on Rails application named [Lobsters](https://github.com/jcs/lobsters) as the core application to demonstrate enhancement around using Microservices.

 # Getting Started #